 Cap-Score provides an assessment of the fertilizing ability of a man’s sperm over a fixed period of time.
-Exclusively a test of function, the Cap-Score SFT should not be the singular test administered and/or considered when evaluating the fertility status of the male partner.
+The Cap-Score Assay should not be the singular test administered and/or considered when evaluating the fertility status of the male partner.
 Studies demonstrate that, in general, men with Cap-Scores in the normal range have sperm that exhibit functional competency.
 Conversely, Cap-Scores in the abnormal range indicate a degree of potential infertility.
 For a couple who is seeking to understand their fertility, their physician will evaluate the man’s Cap-Score in conjunction with a semen analysis as well as a complete medical work-up inclusive of both the male and female partners.
 For example, a physician may have a different recommendation for two men with the same Cap-Score because of differing sperm counts and/or motilities.
 Each component plays a role and together can determine your total fertility.

 Studies highlight that couples in which the man has a normal Cap-Score may be recommended to continue or may be candidates for less invasive methods, such as an intrauterine insemination (IUI).
 Conversely, couples in which the man has an abnormal Cap-Score may be recommended, from the start, to pursue approaches such as in-vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI), saving time and reducing stress.